Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: A general stellar contamination DAE (G-DAE)

+After training, we assessed the G-DAE performance using reserved datasets.
+First, we verified that the model achieved satisfactory reconstruction metrics during validation and preserved the main spectral features.
+For the latter purpose, we visually inspect random reconstructed spectra.
+In \autoref{fig:spectrum_cleaning}, we show three characteristic examples of spectra having none, one, and two molecular species.
+The results indicate strong reconstruction performance, at least at a visual level.
+Despite the significant contamination (compare the original spectra in the first column with the contaminated one in the second column), the G-DAE can reconstruct the original signal with high fidelity.

-{\alph{footnote}} During the training, the network reached a validation MSE of 0.00433\footnote{Although our loss function during the learning process was the MAE, we use MSE as the validation metric.} and a test coefficient of determination $R^2 = 0.854$.
-These results demonstrate that the model preserved the main molecular absorption features while effectively reducing noise and contamination. {\arabic{footnote}}
+However, visual inspection alone is not sufficient to judge the performance of the G-DAE.
+To better quantify the predictive uncertainty associated with the reconstructed spectra, at least before proceeding with a more thorough evaluation (see \autoref{subsec:gdae_evaluation}), we use the well-known metrics of MSE (mean square error) and $R^2$ (test coefficient of determination). {\alph{footnote}} During training, the network reached a validation MSE of 0.00296\footnote{Although our loss function during the learning process was the MAE, we use MSE as the validation metric.} and $R^2 = 0.898$.
+These results demonstrate that the model preserved the main molecular absorption features while effectively reducing noise and contamination.
+This supports the conclusion of the visual inspection of \autoref{fig:spectrum_cleaning}. {\arabic{footnote}}

-We confirm the effectiveness of the reconstruction and the previous conclusion with a visual inspection of some of the reconstructed signals (see \autoref{fig:spectrum_cleaning}).

-\subsubsection{Quantifying uncertainties}
+\subsection{Quantifying uncertainties}

+Beyond reconstruction accuracy during training, the G-DAE must also provide uncertainty estimates for the denoised spectra that will be instrumental for evaluating the model performance at post-training phases and as inputs for the retrieval algorithms.